Tliltocatl vagans, the Mexican Red Rump, is a tarantula very close to my heart.

 They are particularly found in parts of the Yucatan peninsula, but also in Belize, El Salvador, Guatemala and northeatern Costa Rica.
 Here they dig long burrows to protect themselves from the worst of the heat.

-Originally described by Ausserer in 1875, Brachypelma vagans is reported to live in surprisingly high densities, with dozens digging holes closeby.
+Originally described by Ausserer in 1875, Tliltocatl vagans is reported to live in surprisingly high densities, with dozens digging holes closeby.

 Even more interestingly, the Mexican Red Rump is one of the few tarantula species where the young are reported to disperse en masse, wondering in long, snaking columns just one spiderling wide.
 The spiderlings remain close throughout, and may even stay in physical contact with the spiderlings infront and behind it.